animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 # Proof of $\Omega$

 We will now premise on two possibilities: (1) the existence of causality and (2) no assumption about the existence of causality.
+I think we've just defined hyperparameters.

 ### (1) The existence of causality:
 #